ankur-gupta/ankur-gupta.github.io/_posts/2019-06-24-a-guide-to-keras-functional-api.md

 ```

 Once we have a `Model` object, we can specify the optimizer, loss functions, and metrics to track
-in the _compile_ step. `Model.compile` is a method of the class and we don't need to store it's return
+in the _compile_ step. `Model.compile` is a method of the class and we don't need to store its return
 value (which is `None` anyways).

 ```python